 What do I do after a data breach at my startup?

 In the first hour: confirm the breach, contain it (rotate keys, pull affected services), document.
-In the first day: notify affected users, consult legal counsel, determine regulator notification obligations.
+In the first day: notify affected users and consult legal counsel.
 In the first week: publish a postmortem.
-GDPR requires 72-hour notification.

 The realistic solo-founder response playbook: